-Planting the Future (PTF) is a social impact project focused on increasing the living and educational standards of children in Paraguay and Brazil.
+Planting the Future (PTF) is a social impact project focused on increasing the living and educational standards of children in Ponta Pora, a border town between Brazil and Paraguay.

 This project was started in 2012 by students of the Strategy and International Management (SIM) program at the University of St. Gallen as part of the SIMagination Challenge course and has been carried on by the following generations of SIM students.